-I love making cleaning products from all-natural green cleaning ingredients such as vinegar, baking soda, Castile soap and hydrogen peroxide.
-In the correct combinations these cleaning supplies can leave your whole house sparkling (for only a few cents) while eliminating the need for toxic household chemicals.
+Cleaning supplies made from from all-natural green cleaning ingredients such as vinegar, baking soda, Castile soap and hydrogen peroxide are amazing!
+In the correct combinations these green cleaning ingredients can leave your whole house sparkling (for only a few cents) while eliminating the need for toxic household chemicals.

 Many natural DIY cleaner recipes found online combine ingredients that should NEVER be combined.

 Some of the combinations simply neutralize one another, killing their cleaning power and wasting your money… while other combinations can produce dangerous reaction that can damage your lungs or home surfaces.

 There are three green cleaning ingredient combinations that should NEVER be used in one DIY cleaning recipe.
 Learn about these ineffective combinations:

 1. Hydrogen Peroxide + Vinegar = Peracetic Acid